perkinsl/noise-filter/README.md

  [ 0  0 10]
  [ 0  1  9]]

 The output describes the sampled verb categories of the 6 verbs during each iteration.
 The list of 3-element lists at the end indicate the total number of occurrences of the 3 categories for each verb, which is saved to a separate .txt file named category_table.
-Note that the output prints out the categories sampled in all 20 iterations, but we only take the samples from the last 10 iterations in computing the final transitivity category.
+Note that the output prints out the categories sampled in all iterations, but to compute the posteriors over verb transitivity categories we only take the samples from a specified number of those iterations, here the last 10 iterations.

 To determine the transitivity category that the model assigned to each verb, Perkins, Feldman & Lidz chose the category with highest posterior probability.
 For this data set, the transitivity category assigned to each verb by the model would be [1, 1, 2, 2, 3, 3], representing "transitive, transitive, intransitive, intransitive, alternating, alternating."